Admission Requirements – Domestic Applicants

 - A completed application for graduate admission (available from the Graduate Center, the Office of Doctor of Ministry, or online at www.apu.edu)

 Please use one of the following program codes when applying:

 - DTHM02 (Korean)

-- An M.Div. from an ATS-accredited school or its educational equivalent, achieved with a grade-point average of at least 3.0 (on a 4.0 scale) and verified by the submission of an official transcript (educational equivalent is evidenced by 90 semester units of theological study in coursework commensurate with requirements by the Graduate School of Theology for granting an M.Div.
-For more information on equivalency, contact Graduate School of Theology.
+- An M.Div. from an ATS-accredited school or its educational equivalent, achieved with a grade-point average of at least 3.0 (on a 4.0 scale) and verified by the submission of an official transcript.
+(Educational equivalent is evidenced by at least 72 semester units of theological study, inclusive of a master’s degree and broad-based work in theology, biblical studies, and the arts of ministry.
+For more information on equivalency, contact the Graduate School of Theology.)

 - Transcripts from all institutions leading to, and awarding, the applicant’s baccalaureate degree and all post-baccalaureate study

 - Evidence of active practice in ministry leadership for at least three years after completion of the first theological degree and current involvement in ministry leadership.
 This must include a written letter of support for doctoral studies from the applicant’s current ministry assignment.

 - A 1,500-word written statement that addresses ministerial and educational goals; personal, spiritual, and leadership journey; and recent theological reading.
 Please contact the Office of the Doctor of Ministry for details on completing this admission requirement.

 - Three letters of reference attesting to the applicant’s personal character, academic ability, and ministerial skills.
 Forms are included with application materials.